Selected Patient Quality-of-Life Stories

 Shaikha Hazza Echtibi

-6-year-old Shaikha was first admitted to ProVita Abu Dhabi and is now cared for in Al Ain.
+6-year-old Shaikha was first admitted to NMC ProVita Abu Dhabi and is now cared for in Al Ain.
 She faced severe physical and social problems, meaning daily life was an incredible challenge for the little girl and her family.
-Having spent much of her early life in the US undergoing various treatments, Sheikha came to ProVita requiring ventilation on a nightly basis and experienced a range of issues interacting with people, such as an inability to make eye contact and frequent rocking behaviour.
+Having spent much of her early life in the US undergoing various treatments, Sheikha came to NMC ProVita requiring ventilation on a nightly basis and experienced a range of issues interacting with people, such as an inability to make eye contact and frequent rocking behavior.
 Proprioceptive difficulties meant Sheikha was unable to walk and was afraid of making basic movements.
-Thanks to physical, occupational and speech therapy Sheikha has made significant developments.
+Thanks to physical, occupational and speech therapy Sheikha has made significant progress.
 She is now attending a local mainstream school twice a week and plans are underway to for Shaikha to start at a school for children with special needs on a full-time basis.
 Shaika can walk independently, put on her shoes and engages in grooming and dressing activities with assistance.

 Abdullah Ali Al-Dhaheri

 Baba is a 72 year old Emirati gentleman, suffering from Amyotrophic Lateral Sclerosis (ALS).
-Baba had been a resident in ProVita for three years when his two sons approached the CEO about assisting them on taking their father on his Umrah, the pilgrimage to Mecca, Saudi Arabia.
+Baba had been a patient in NMC ProVita for three years when his two sons approached the CEO about assisting them on taking their father on his Umrah, the pilgrimage to Mecca, Saudi Arabia.
 According to the family, Baba had made Umrah every year until 2007, when he was stricken with ALS.
 The clinical and administrative team set about the task of operationalizing a trip to Mecca for a patient who was bedbound and required a ventilator to breath.
-After coordination with Saudi Airlines, a local ambulance in Jeddah, and the hotel in Mecca, ProVita was able to coordinate the trip and sent two nurses and a critical care doctor with Baba and his family.
+After coordination with Saudi Airlines, a local ambulance in Jeddah, and the hotel in Mecca, NMC ProVita was able to coordinate the trip and sent two nurses and a critical care doctor with Baba and his family.
 In the early hours of the morning, with his two nurses, a doctor and surrounded by his family, Baba performed Tawaf around the Kaaba and fulfilled his dream.